moospit/net-sec-lab/README.md

 >>> a.psrc('10.10.0.102')
 ```

-During the attack, control the system's ARP cache for changes via
+During the attack, monitor the system's ARP cache for changes via

 ```bash
 $ watch -d -n1 "ip neigh show"